tst2005/lua-uniformapi/README.md

 # Goal

-A way to get a stable behavior for some critical lua functions.
+A way to get a stable/uniform behavior for some critical lua functions.
-Used as minimal requirement to setup more advanced stuff.
+Uniformapi needs some minimal requirement.

-I made uniformapi as base (minimal requirement) for [lua-box](https://github.com/tst2005/lua-box).
+Uniformapi is made to build more advanced stuff over the top of him ([lua-box](https://github.com/tst2005/lua-box) in my case).

 # How to use